The Bachelor of Arts in Communication

 The External Internship is open to juniors and seniors with a minimum 2.5 grade point average.
 Students receive credit for interning at any of a large number of media outlets, including the major news networks and talk shows, as well as public relations agencies, newspapers, film production companies and Fortune 500 corporations.

-Those students interested in pursuing an internship in public relations, print journalism, interpersonal communication or theater/comedy please contact Prof. Lorra Brown (BrownL50@wpunj.edu)
+Those students interested in pursuing external internships in public relations, print journalism, theatre and comedy, and interpersonal, please contact Prof. Lorra Brown, BrownL50@wpunj.edu.

 To start the process: